Noncommercial Guidance for NYC Pedestrians and Cyclists in Case of Possible Car Crash Injury

 If the PAR says you caused the crash

-If you file a liability suit (for property damage or pain and suffering), the insurance company may cite the conclusions of the police officer contained in the PAR as reasons why they will not pay for those damages.
+In a liability suit or claim (for property damage or pain and suffering), the insurance company may cite such conclusions as reasons why they will not pay for those damages.
 However, the police officer’s conclusions that are not based on his or her first-hand knowledge ARE NOT ADMISSIBLE as evidence in court.
 Generally, only the police officer’s first-hand observations, and admissions against interest of a party, are admissible at trial.

 New York State is a “pure comparative fault” state.
 In insurance terms, this means that if you are found 1% at fault, then you still may be entitled to recover damages, although the total award would be reduced by the percentage of fault apportioned to you.

 For this latter reason, you should carefully read your PAR.
-If it contains errors of fact, you can request it be amended (see above).
+If it contains errors of fact, you can request it be amended.

 The state MV-104 accident report

-About two-thirds of NYC crashes published by the state are based on NYPD accident reports.
-So clearly, the MV-104 helps to fill a gap in crash reporting.
+About two-thirds of NYC crashes published by the state are based on NYPD accident reports, and a third comes from reports to the DMV.
+So clearly, the MV-104 helps to fill a substantial gap in crash reporting.

 Which Report Do You Need?